CanDIG/CanDIGv2/docs/src/content/docs/deployment/stack-troubleshooting.md

 - did anything go wrong in the build logs?
   - the build log can be found in `tmp/error.txt`
 - is anything else in the central logs looking weird?
-  - the central logs for all docker containers can be found in `/tmp/logs/`
+  - the central logs for all docker containers can be found in `/tmp/logs/`, the most current one will be named with `buffer.<uuid>.log` whereas previous days' logs are named `.yyyymmdd_0.log`

 If any of the `ingest_admin_*` tests fail, the later query tests will fail since they rely on having data ingested into the system to get the expected query results.